-- If you are taking diuretics (water pills), tell your doctor as these may need to be carefully monitored.
+- If you are taking diuretics (water pills), tell your doctor since these may need to be carefully monitored.

-- Tell your doctor about other medicines, supplements or complementary medicines you are taking as they may interact with lithium.
+- Tell your doctor about any other medicines, supplements or complementary medicines you are taking, as they may interact with lithium.

-- If you are pregnant, planning to become pregnant or breastfeeding tell your doctor straight away.
-Lithium may cause harm to a fetus.
+- If you are pregnant, planning to become pregnant or breastfeeding, tell your doctor straight away.
+Lithium may cause harm to a fetus or baby.

 - Tell your doctor first if you have any heart or kidney problems.